-Whilst the Guide includes the space ecosystem and other "deep tech" sectors within its scope, it does not cover all opportunities.
-Certain funding programs are not yet finalized.
+The Guide includes not only the space ecosystem but also many other "deep tech" sectors within its scope.
+It does not however cover all opportunities.
 No guidance is provided hereunder for funding managed by national, regional and local authorities.
 The information provided in the Guide is of general application and thus may not be relevant to a specific situation.

-We hope that you will find the Guide useful and that it will contribute to your own success.

-For additional information, to find public funds, search for tenders or technologies, receive guidance or provide feedback, do not hesitate to visit the Space Platform or to contact the author of the Guide and manager of the Platform, Alexandre Mencik at admin@spacepp.com.
+We hope that you will find this edition of the Guide useful and that it will contribute to your own success.
+For additional information or to provide feedback, feel free contacting the author of the Guide, Alexandre Mencik at admin@spacepp.com.